 As one of the goals of spinal fusion is to stop painful motion of the disc or facet joints, this procedure stiffens the affected segment of the spine as a matter of necessity.
 However, if the motion of the low back is severely limited due to pain preoperatively, overall clinical motion following fusion can be similar or even better than before surgery if the pain is successfully relieved.
 Even if the motion seems the same or greater after surgery, the motion at the fused disc(s) is (are) always severely limited, and the motion seen clinically is made up of increased motion from surrounding discs and/or the hip joint.
 This is less of an issue for the L5-S1 segment if it is fused, as this segment has less motion to begin with.

 Does Healing of the Fusion Guarantee Relief of Pain?

 Successful bone healing of the fusion is generally needed for long term pain relief, but unfortunately successful bone healing does not guarantee pain relief.

-Fusion rates of 60 to 95+ % have been reported depending on the fusion technique used (higher fusion rates are generally seen using the more invasive techniques with added surgical risk), but clinical success in term of satisfactory improvement in preoperative pain occurs in only 50-80 % of patients.
-This is thought that to be due at least in part because of diagnostic challenges, so that even if there is a successful fusion, if the patient’s pain was not caused by motion at that disc space, the patient will still have pain after surgery.
+Fusion rates of 60 to 95% have been reported depending on the fusion technique used and the surgeon's experience and skill, but clinical success in term of satisfactory improvement in preoperative pain occurs in only 50-80% of patients.
+It is thought that this is due at least in part because of diagnostic challenges, so that even if there is a successful fusion, if the patient’s pain was not caused by motion at that disc space, the patient will still have pain after surgery.
 When a patient continues to have pain despite fusion surgery, this is generally referred to as failed back surgery syndrome.